Type to search

 Mojo Loco

 After a career cooking at some of Wilmington’s top destinations, Chef Steve Ruiz reaches back to his Latin roots to deliver some of the state’s most inventive and lovingly executed tacos, quesadillas and grilled cheese sandwiches.
-Ruiz’s Steak-and-Crab Quesadillas ($12) are very nearly as life-altering as the vibrant and fresh Asian Shrimp Tacos with spicy mayo ($12).
+This year’s Best Upstate Food Truck winner, Ruiz’s steak and crab quesadillas ($12) are very nearly as life-altering as the vibrant and fresh Asian shrimp tacos with spicy mayo ($12).

 Mojo Loco’s Facebook page updates visitors on its next location.